jordanbsandoval/simpleShell/README.md

 ### requirements 📋

+go to the test folder and compile the program

+> cd ./test/

 The code is compiled with the ```gcc 4.8.4``` compiler using the ```-Wall -Werror -Wextra``` and ```-pedantic``` flags, therefore to get the executable file use the following command.